alvistack/ansible-collection-kubernetes/README.md

 ## Requirements

-This playbook require Ansible 2.10 or higher.
+This collection require Ansible 2.10 or higher.

-This playbook was designed for:
+This collection was designed for:

   - Ubuntu 18.04/20.04
   - RHEL/CentOS 7/8